open-o11y/docs/exporter/cpp-prometheus/README.md

 ![Bazel BUILD](./images/BazelBuild.png)

-Integrating Google Tests with bazel is as simple as creating a target with:
+Integrating Google Tests with Bazel is as simple as creating a target with:
 - ***name***: The target name, namely the name of the binary to build
 - ***srcs***: The source file containing the tests
 - ***deps***: The dependencies of the build;